 Invoice payment terms can also include information about early payment discounts and late payment penalties (such as late fees and interest).

 Using payment terms in your invoices ensures that clients understand their responsibilities when it comes to compensating you for the services you provide.

 READ MORE: How to write a bill for your clients

-Create custom invoice templates with your company branding, contact info and detailed payment terms.Try It Free
+Create a quick invoice with your company branding, contact info and detailed payment terms.Get started

 Standard payment term examples